 Discussion is a testing ground for ideas.
-Through exchange with others, it'll become clear if the ideas hold up.
+Through exchange with others, it'll become clear if the

 Developing ideas without exchange with the world impedes the search for truth.
 It is the duty of the Vordenker1 to put his ideas up for discussion frequently and openly.
 Dogmatisms recoil when facing discussion.
 Extremists recoil when facing discussion.